 WiNUP member in good standing as defined in WiNUP By-Laws (Article IV, Section B)

-Has been a WiNUP member for at least 1 year
+Recommended to have been a WiNUP member for at least one year

-Awards Committees Responsibilities
+Awards Judging Committees Responsibilities

-POWER, OAK and Honorary Life
+POWER, OAK and Honorary Life Awards

-Each committee should consist of a chairman (previous year’s recipient) and three other WiNUP members.
+Each committee should consist of a chair (previous year’s recipient) and three other WiNUP members.
 If the immediate past award recipient is unable to serve as chair, the WiNUP president will appoint a chair from other past recipients of the award.

 The award chair acts as the facilitator and is not a voting member.